foundation/foundation-sites/docs/pages/visibility.md

 ---

 <div class="callout primary">
-  <p>Visibility classes use `!important` to ensure they aren't overriden by more specific selectors.
+  <p>Visibility classes use `!important` to ensure they aren't overridden by more specific selectors.
 This framework conscientiously avoids using `!important` declarations.
 This is one of the few components that does.</p>
 </div>

 <div class="callout warning">